gtk-rs/gtk4-rs/book/src/actions.md

          <property name="orientation">vertical</property>
 ```

+Since we connect the menu to the [`gtk::MenuButton`](../docs/gtk4/struct.MenuButton.html) via the [menu-model](https://docs.gtk.org/gtk4/property.MenuButton.menu-model.html) property, the `Menu` is expected to be a [`gtk::PopoverMenu`](../docs/gtk4/struct.PopoverMenu.html).
+The documentation for `PopoverMenu` also explains its `xml` syntax for the interface builder.

-Note how we specified the target:
+Also note how we specified the target:

 ```xml
 <attribute name="target">Horizontal</attribute>